hmrc/hmrc-mongo/hmrc-mongo-work-item-repo-play-27/HOW_TO_USE.md

 ### Using WorkItemModuleRepository

-- `pushNew(item: T, receivedAt: DateTime, availableAt: DateTime, initialState: T => ProcessingStatus): Future[WorkItem[T]]`
+- `pushNew(item: T, availableAt: DateTime, initialState: T => ProcessingStatus): Future[WorkItem[T]]`

 You can push new WorkItems into the queue with `pushNew`.
-This function is overloaded to allow bulk creation.
+You can use `pushNewBatch` for bulk creation.
 You can explicitly set the initial status, else it will default to `ToDo`.
-You can also explicitly set the `availableAt`, otherwise it be available for processing at the same time as `receivedAt`.
+You can also explicitly set the `availableAt`, otherwise it be available for processing immediately.

 - `pullOutstanding(failedBefore: DateTime, availableBefore: DateTime): Future[Option[WorkItem[T]]]`